 - 0.5 cup Tomato sauce

-- Water - boiling to cover
+- Water - boiling enough to cover

-Cooking in a Pressure cooker
+Cooking in the Pressure cooker

 - Carefully open the lid, away from your face, and stir the soup.